Duality Origami: Emergent Ensemble Symmetries in Holography and Swampland: Fluctuations around Ensemble Averages and Breaking Emergent Symmetries

-Here $\{u_i\}$ is the orthonormal basis of cusp forms, $\{u_j\}$ the residues of the Eisenstein series, $E_{\mathfrak{a}_k}$ are Eisenstein series labeled by the cusps $\mathfrak{a}_k$ of the relevant congruence subgroup, and $\langle -, -\rangle$ is the Petersson inner product; see \cite[Theorem 6.7.1]{mono2019spectral} for more information.
+Here $\{u_i\}$ is the orthonormal basis of cusp forms, $\{v_j\}$ the residues of the Eisenstein series, $E_{\mathfrak{a}_k}$ are Eisenstein series labeled by the cusps $\mathfrak{a}_k$ of the relevant congruence subgroup, and $\langle -, -\rangle$ is the Petersson inner product; see \cite[Theorem 6.7.1]{mono2019spectral} for more information.
 When we apply this decomposition to the combination measuring the deviation from the ensemble average \ie f(\tau,\bar{\tau})=\tau_2^{(p+q)/4}(\vartheta_{Q,h}(\tau, \bar{\tau} ; m)-E_{Q, h}(\tau,\bar{\tau}))\fcomma \fe the terms in the decomposition are all moduli-dependent and represent deviations from the ensemble average, hence triggering the breaking of the the emergence of global symmetries.
 This suggests that the counterparts of the ``tower of states'' in the Swampland distance conjecture should be included inside the moduli-dependent terms of the spectral decomposition.
 We also expect that such an analysis will be related to the discussion of wormholes before averaging in \cite{Saad:2021rcu}.
 It is an interesting question to study this point further.

 One of the surprises of quantum gravity and string theory is that they have successfully incorporated a wide variety of ideas.
-It is therefore natural to expect that Swampland and ensembles, which at first seem to be in tension with each other, are combined nicely in string theory, and that such a combination will lead us to deeper insights into the mysteries of quantum gravity.
+It is therefore natural to expect that Swampland and ensembles, which at first seem to be in tension with each other, are combined nicely in string theory, and that such a combination will lead us to deeper insights into the mysteries of quantum gravity~\footnote{See~\cite{Heckman:2021vzx} for an alternative discussion on embedding ensemble averaging in string theory, as well as its relation to the Hilbert space of baby universes in~\cite{McNamara:2020uza, Marolf:2020xie}}.\\

+After this work was completed, we learned of~\cite{Antinucci:2023uzq}, which has related discussions on the topic of global symmetries and ensemble averaging.